Palestinians in Gaza feel nowhere is safe amid unrelenting Israeli airstrikes

 Video from the scene showed the hospital grounds strewn with torn bodies, many of them young children.
 Hundreds of wounded were rushed to Gaza City’s main hospital where doctors, already facing critical supply shortages, were sometimes forced to perform surgery on the floors, often without anesthesia.

 More than 1 million Palestinians have fled their homes, roughly half of Gaza’s population.
-Many who fled the north and Gaza City, after Israel told them evacuate, have crowded into U.N. schools or the homes of relatives.
+Many who fled Gaza City and other places in the north after Israel told them to evacuate, have crowded into U.N. schools or the homes of relatives.

-Palestinians in the southern city of Khan Younis said bombings were relentless overnight, with airstrikes hitting several homes, according to the Hamas-led Interior Ministry.
-In Rafah, on Egypt’s border, Israel hit several homes.
+Israeli strikes fell across Gaza overnight, destroying homes in both north and south.

+Homes were hit in Khan Younis in southern Gaza, where hundreds of thousands are seeking shelter.
 Medical staff at Nasser Hospital in Khan Younis said they received at least 12 dead and 40 wounded.

-Homes along the Gaza border with Israel in the northern evacuation zone were also hit, the ministry said.
-Israel has massed troops in the area and is expected to launch a ground invasion into Gaza, though military officials say no decision has been made.

-Airstrikes also hit three residential towers in al-Zahra, within the area that was told to evacuate, the Interior Ministry in Gaza said.

-Israel has said it is attacking Hamas militants wherever they may be in Gaza and accused the group’s leaders and fighters of taking shelter among the civilian population.
+Sirens wailed as emergency crews rushed to rescue survivors from one building, where many were believed trapped under the rubble of misshapen bed frames, broken furniture and cement chunks.
+Nearby buildings had balconies and facades blown off.

+A small, soot-covered child, unconscious and dangling in the arms of a rescue worker, was taken out of one damaged building and rushed toward a waiting ambulance.

 The Israeli military said it killed a top Palestinian militant in Rafah, near the Egyptian border, and hit hundreds of targets across Gaza, including tunnel shafts, intelligence infrastructure and command centers.
 It said it hit dozens of mortar launching posts, most of them immediately after they launched shells at Israel.
 Palestinians have been launching barrages of rockets at Israel since the fighting began.

+Israel has said it is attacking Hamas militants wherever they may be in Gaza, and accused the group’s leaders and fighters of taking shelter among the civilian population.

-The strikes across Gaza left Palestinians feeling they were in constant danger.
+The strikes left Palestinians feeling they were in constant danger.

 The Musa family fled to the typically sleepy central town of Deir al-Balah and took shelter in a cousin’s three-story home near the local hospital.
 But at 7:30 p.m.
 Wednesday, a series of explosions, believed to be airstrikes, rocked the building, turning the family home into a mountain of rubble that they said buried some 20 women and children.